Photo source: Juliana.com

 What is a lean to greenhouse?

-A lean to greenhouse is a greenhouse that is built against the side of another structure.
+A lean to greenhouse is a greenhouse that you build against a wall or the side of another structure.
 This means it has 3 walls of its own and shares one wall with another building.
 This other building will most likely be your home, but can also be a shed in your backyard or another structure.

-A lean to greenhouse consists of the same materials as a regular greenhouse.
-When you are choosing the perfect model for you, you will mostly likely choose between a polycarbonate lean to greenhouse and a glass lean to greenhouse.
+This type of greenhouse consists of the same materials as a regular greenhouse.
+When you look into the perfect model for you, you will mostly likely choose between a polycarbonate lean to greenhouse kit and a glass lean to greenhouse.
 The advantages and disadvantages of both materials are explained at length in our greenhouse beginners guide.
-All options for regular greenhouses are also available for lean to greenhouses, for example greenhouse heating and greenhouse insulation.
-Whether you are looking for a small addition to your yard or want to buy a lean to greenhouse that can be used as a sun room, we’re sure there’s a perfect option for everyone!
+All options for regular greenhouses are also available for attached greenhouses, for example greenhouse heating and greenhouse insulation.
+Looking for a small addition to your yard?
+Going for a large greenhouse that can double as a sun room?
+You’ll find your perfect fit!

 Advantages of a lean to greenhouse

-When you have a smaller backyard but enough space around your house, it’s possible to build your greenhouse directly against your outside wall.
-It’s the perfect solution when you don’t have enough room to place a greenhouse in the middle of your yard or when you want to organise your greenhouse to double as a sun room to enjoy some peace and quiet surrounded by fresh herbs and flowers all year long.
+When you have a smaller backyard but enough space around your house, you can build your greenhouse directly against your outside wall.
+It’s the perfect solution when you don’t want to sacrifice too much yard or when your backyard has been claimed by your kids and/or spouse.
+You can also use your lean to greenhouse as a sun room without having to gear up in winter clothes to reach the greenhouse in your yard!

 The biggest advantages of choosing a lean to greenhouse are the following: